-A new rooftop art installation is planned for the spring of 2019 with Tony Sims of Middle of Nowhere studio in Dana chosen as the artist.
+A new rooftop art installation has been completed by artist Tony Sims of Middle of Nowhere studio in Dana chosen as the artist.
 The rooftop selected is Unger Insurance on Lincoln Way.
+It is called Spaceman with a nod to Paton’s native son Loren Shriver who is an astronaut.
+This art can only be viewed from the Paul Nally Observation Deck.
 Eight designs were submitted for the $1000 stipend to create the art on this roof.
 Tower View Team members reviewed the spectacular designs and have saved the others back for possible consideration on other rooftops.
-Information on the design will be shared in the coming weeks, but for now it remains a secret.
 Tony Sims also painted the RAGBRAI themed piano for downtown in 2018.

 The Mahanay Bell Tower allows for art to be found in surprising places – on the rooftops of downtown Jefferson.
 Visitors can view the art by riding the elevator to the Paul Nally Observation Deck to view the scenic countryside but also find the unique art found on rooftops.
 Three pieces have been installed so far.

 A local artist, Nicole Friess-Schilling painted “Wild Woman on the Roof” on her business, Prairie Blue Creative Arts.
 Nicole experimented with painting directly on the roof using just several colors on the black roof before the Bell Tower Festival of 2016.

 The second piece was designed, painted and adhered to the roof by the Tower View Team members.
 It is a combination of four quilt squares painted on sheets of aluminum.
 The name is “Patches of Greene” since each recognizable square represents important aspects of Greene County – railroad crossing, card trick, antique tile and whirling windmill.
 This installation was completed on the roof of the former Homestead Coffee in May of 2017.